natomendes/fun-survey-plus/README.md

-# SignUp-SignIn-BoilerPlater
+# SignUp SignIn BoilerPlater
 ## ⚡️ UNDER CONSTRUCTION ⚡️
 This repository is a boiler plate for an API REST
+It has the structure to sign up and sign an user.

 It was developed with TypeScript + Node.JS.